vsc-eco/vsc_nft_mgmt/readme.md

 ### Queries
 The following exported functions return json and are meant to be used by other contracts like the market contract for example.
 Reading data from a contract state outside of the smart contract environment is more cost-effective and faster by utilizing the vsc API.
 (TODO: add link to doc part about reading key/value from contract state)
+For that reason most of the getters below are only incuded in the test build (see above).

 #### Collections